Upset-Downset/UpsetDownset/README.md

 Authors: Charles Petersen and Jamison Barsotti

-The game of upset-downset:

-Let P be a finite poset with coloring c:P -> {-1,0,1} where 1 (resp.
-0,-1)
-represent blue (resp. green, red).
-The upset-downset game on P is the partizan combinatorial game with the following possible moves: For any element x in P colored blue or green, Left (Up) may remove the upset >x of x (all elements of P which are greater than or equal to x) leaving the colored poset P - >x, and for x in P colored red or green, Right (Down) may remove the downset <x of x (all elements of P which are less than or equal to x) leaving the colored poset P - <x.
-The first player unable to move loses.
+Upset-downset is a two player game created by Tim Hsu in which the players alternate turns deleting nodes from graphs whose vertices are colored blue, green or red.
+The Up player moves by deleting a blue or green node, together with any nodes connected to it by a path moving strictly upward.
+(All nodesabove the chosen node are removed regardless of their color.)
+Similarly, the Down player moves by deleting a red or green node, together with any nodes connected to it by a path moving strictly downward.
+(All nodes below the chosen node are removed regardless of their color.)
+Eventually one of the players will find they cannot move because there are no longer any nodes of their color.
+Whoever is first to find themselves in this predicament loses.

-Goal: develop and train an AI system that learns to play upset-downset well, based on the principals of reinforcement learning.
+Goal: develop and train an machine learning system that learns to play upset-downset well, based on the principals of reinforcement learning.

 Contents: To be added...